 What Lineworker Majors Need to Know

-People with careers related to lineworker were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to lineworker and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Lineworker Majors

 Lineworker majors often go into careers in which the following knowledge areas are important:

 - Mechanical - Knowledge of machines and tools, including their designs, uses, repair, and maintenance.